Types of Blockchains: Public, Private, Consortium, and Hybrid

 🔒 Private Blockchains: Fast, Secure, and Controlled

 A private blockchain is permissioned and typically controlled by a single organization.
 Access is restricted to invited participants.
 These blockchains prioritize privacy, speed, and governance control.
-They often using different consensus mechanisms than public chains and centralizing governance while potentially maintaining technical distribution across multiple nodes.
+They often use different consensus mechanisms than public chains and centralize governance while potentially maintaining technical distribution across multiple nodes.

 • In simple terms: Private blockchains are controlled by one company or group.
 Only invited people can use them.
 They’re faster and more private than public ones.